CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 = Related Work
+Overlaying skeletons onto human bodies is a widely studied field  with a blind spot for algorithms specialised for climbing.
+One study looks at climbers body position and motions to spot errors made by the climber while they are bouldering.@Bouldering This is done by mapping a skeleton over the climber mapping the joints and then following the motions to determine when the climber makes mistakes.
+Well this model takes too long to be used for speed climbing, the training information used in this model will greatly improve our accuracy of recognizing climbing-specific positioning.
 In their research, Pieprzycki et al. @202302.0166 investigated methods to analyze speed climbers' runs through video recordings.
 They developed a system that captures spatial and temporal parameters of climbers' movements without requiring intrusive sensors utilizing high-frame-rate cameras and visual markers placed near the climber's center of mass for effective tracking.
 Their approach employed algorithms such as the Kanade-Lucas-Tomasi (KLT) tracker and the OpenPose convolutional neural network for keypoint detection.
 This methodology allowed for the extraction of various kinematic parameters, including velocity, acceleration, and movement trajectories, providing valuable insights into climbers' performance.
 While their work showcased the potential of video analysis in evaluating climbers, its dependence on physical markers and post-processing limits its practicality for realtime applications.
 There is a clear need for a noninvasive, efficient system capable of realtime pose estimation that can handle the rapid and complex movements characteristic of speed climbing.
 Our project seeks to address this gap by developing a deep neural network model tailored explicitly for speed climbing.
 This model aims to enable realtime skeletal overlays on live video feeds without requiring markers, thereby enhancing the applicability and scalability of pose estimation in the sport.
 Our model will build upon the foundation established by Pieprzycki et al., moving towards a more practical and immediate analysis tool for athletes and coaches alike.